 DO I NEED AN APPRAISAL CONTINGENCY?

-An appraisal contingency can be part of cash purchases or conventional loan.
+An appraisal contingency can be part of a cash purchase or a conventional loan.
 With a VA or FHA loan, the appraisal contingency is automatically built-in to the financing contingency.
-However, with a conventional loan, it is a separate contingency.
+With a conventional loan, it is a separate contingency.

 No matter which loan program you choose, the lender will require an appraisal as part of the loan in order to approve it.
-Lenders want to make sure that the house is actually worth what you’re paying for it.
-This is a great contingency because it protects buyers from overpaying for a house.
-However, if you have a conventional loan, you can choose not to include it.
+Lenders want to make sure that the house is actually worth what you’re paying for it since they are loaning the money to you to pay for it.

 The lender will order an appraiser to go to the property in person, measure, note the amenities, and put a value on it based on comparable sales in the past six months.
 If the value is equal to or above the sales price, the property has “appraised” and the contingency can be removed.
 If the value is lower than the sales price, the lender will not make the loan as it is currently structured.
 Lenders will only loan up to the appraised value.
 Thus, the buyer and seller have three options.